ahake/PortCheckerConfigurations/README.md

 Please note: If you get an error about the execution policy, run the following command in an elevated PowerShell session:

 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

+# Contributions

+If you wish to contribute to the code, ask for an invite at https://github.com/ahake/PortCheckerConfigurations or fork the repository.
+You can also raise issues at https://github.com/ahake/PortCheckerConfigurations/issues

+# Roadmap

+Further configuration may be added over time.
+I am also looking at combining the UI and the Powershell script over time, and making the reliance on PortQry obsolete.